Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Results and Analysis

 \subsection{Additional experiments}

 \textbf{Impact of misalignment.\,} We explore the impact of misalignment of (the multimodal) input images on the multimodal fusion performance, with a specific focus on early, late, and CAFNet methods.
-To introduce alignment discrepancies to multimodal inputs, we manually shift the BF modality images by $d \in \{0,4,8,16\}$ pixels, while the FL images are kept at their original position.
+To introduce alignment discrepancies to multimodal inputs, we manually shift the BF modality images by $d \in \{0,2,4,8,16\}$ pixels, while the FL images are kept at their original position.
 The results are presented in~Fig.~\ref{fig:noalign}.
-We observe that the performances of all three methods degrade sharply across all metrics as the misalignment is introduced.
-As expected, late fusion appears the most robust \wrt variations in alignment, and is the method which reaches the highest F1 score and accuracy for the misaligned data.
-CAFNet, which works best when images are well-aligned, experiences a dramatic drop in performance if the multimodal images are misaligned.
+We observe that the performances of early fusion and CAFNet degrade across both metrics as the misalignment is introduced.
+As expected, late fusion appears the most robust \wrt variations in alignment, and is the method which reaches the highest F1 score for the more severely misaligned data.
+CAFNet, which works best when images are well aligned, experiences a substantial drop in performance if the multimodal images are misaligned.
 The pixel-wise cross-modal attention of the method appears to give a clear performance boost on well aligned data, however this boost breaks down once faced with misaligned data.
 A general observation is that accurate alignment of the multimodal data appears to be crucial for reaching top performance.

 \textbf{Attentions in multimodal fusion.\,} He \etal~\cite{he2023co} attribute the state-of-the-art performance of CAFNet to the integration of the CA (Channel Attention) and AF (Attention Fusion) blocks.
 To quantify the individual contributions of these components, we modify the CAFNet architecture with two variants: CAFNet without CA block and CAFNet without AF block.
 As presented in Table~\ref{tab:caf_varian}, omitting either the AF block or the CA block decreases the performance over all metrics.
 Removing the CA block leads to the larger drop in performance, indicating that cross-attention appears to play an important role in the multimodal information fusion.